HSE-LAMBDA/ai4material_design/scripts/Rolos/TESTING.md

 git push
 ```
 # Steps to reproduce
-In general, follow [CONSTRUCTOR.md](../../docs/CONSTRUCTOR.md) and [PILOT.md](../../docs/PILOT.md).
+Follow [CONSTRUCTOR.md](../../docs/CONSTRUCTOR.md).
 In the interest of both yours and computational time, don't reproduce everything, but see the notes:
-1. Running the pilot NN model - full
-2. Running a pilot CatBoost model - don't recompute `matminer.csv.gz`
-3. Data preprocessing: VASP -> csv/cif -> pickle & matminer - run only one of the matminer nodes, any one with high_density_defects
+1. Data preprocessing: VASP -> csv/cif -> pickle & matminer - run only one of the matminer nodes, any one with high_density_defects
-4. Run the experiment on train/test split - run the CatBoost workflow in the full, and any one node from each of the other workflows
+2. Run the experiment on train/test split - run the CatBoost workflow in the full, and any one node from each of the other workflows
-5. Result analysis - full
+3. Result analysis - full
 # Troubleshooting
 In case you have problems, please write to [Nikita](https://t.me/kazeevn)